KylefromWI/CFK-Java/README.md

 Please email or tell Kyle any and all ways to improve.
 He wants this class/repo to be as useful as possible.

+Kyle will reward anyone who finds bugs in these files.

 ## Course Outline
 * Day 1: introductions and HelloWorld
 * Day 2: about Strings and some numbers